 - The "Made in Portugal" label requires the last substantial transformation (cut-and-sew) to happen in Portugal under EU Regulation 1007/2011

-- Most Portuguese factories close for 2 to 3 weeks in mid-August for the traditional summer break.
+- Most Portuguese factories close for 2 to 3 weeks in mid-August.
 Plan around it.

 Try it free: Pressure-test your production cost with our garment cost calculator.
 60 seconds, no email required.